 Video broadcast interview with Vann Newkirk, How Black Farmers Were Forced From Their Land, CBS News (Aug.
 14, 2019)

 Their Family Bought Land One Generation After Slavery: The Reels Brothers Spent Eight Years in Jail for Refusing to Leave It, ProPublica and The New Yorker (July 19, 2019) (by Lizzie Presser)

 Without in any way diminishing the story of black land loss and the attendant loss of generational wealth, it is important to also note the 1.5 billion acres taken from indigenous peoples in America.

 The gif posted above provides a graphic representation showing the decline of Indian homelands from 1776 to 1887.
 Blue indicates lands held by Indian tribes; red indicates reservation land.
 This is the work of University of Georgia historian, Claudio Saunt to supplement his book, West of the Revolution: An Uncommon History of 1776.
 The graphic was created with the assistance of State magazine's Rebecca Onion as is available on the Vox website, The Theft of Native American's Land, in One Animated Map (June 19, 2014).

-Updates to Food, Farming, & Sustainability readings:
+General Updates to Food, Farming, & Sustainability readings:

 In re Black Farmers Discrimination Case